ROCm/HIP/docs/reference/kernel_language.md

 - One is for the host version of assert, which is defined in assert.h,
 - Another is the device version of assert, which is implemented in hip/hip_runtime.h.
 Users need to include assert.h to use assert.
 For assert to work in both device and host functions, users need to include "hip/hip_runtime.h".

+HIP provides the function abort() which can be used to terminate the application when terminal failures are detected.
+It is implemented using the `__builtin_trap()` function.

+This function produces a similar effect of using `asm("trap")` in the CUDA code.

+Note, in HIP, the function terminates the entire application, while in CUDA, `asm("trap")`only terminates the dispatch and the application continues to run.

 ## Printf